 - 1.11 The 'reasonable investor test' set out above assists in determining the type of information to be taken into account for the purposes of the "significant price effect" criterion.
-In this context it should be noted Article 17.2 of MAD makes clear that implementing measures do not modify the essential provisions of the Level 1 Directive. - 1.12 CESR Members consider that those with potential inside information need to assess on an ex ante basis whether or not information is likely to have a significant price effect.
+In this context it should be noted Article 17.2 of MAD makes clear that implementing measures do not modify the essential provisions of the Level 1 Directive. - 1.12 CESR considers that those with potential inside information need to assess on an ex ante basis whether or not information is likely to have a significant price effect.
 It is a question of determining the degree of probability with which at that point in time such an effect could reasonably have been expected.
-The Directive test is "likely" so on the one hand the mere possibility that a piece of information will have a significant price effect is not enough to trigger a disclosure requirement but, on the other hand, it is not necessary that there should be a degree of probability close to certainty. - 1.13 CESR Members are clear that fixed thresholds of price movements or quantitative criteria alone are not a suitable means of determining the significance of a price movement.
-In determining whether a significant effect is likely to occur, the following factors should be taken into consideration2: - i) the anticipated magnitude of the matter or event in question in the context of the totality of the company's activity; - ii) the relevance of the information as regards the main determinants of he financial instrument's price; - iii) the reliability of the source; - iv) all market variables that affect the financial instrument in question (These variables would include prices, returns, volatilities, liquidity, price relationships among financial instruments, volume, supply, demand, etc.). - 1.14 Some useful indicators of whether information is likely to have a significant price effect that should be taken into consideration are whether: - the type of information is the same as information which has, in the past, had a significant effect on prices - pre-existing analysts research reports and opinions indicate that the type of information in question is price sensitive - the company itself has already treated similar events as inside information
+The Directive test is "likely" so on the one hand the mere possibility that a piece of information will have a significant price effect is not enough to trigger a disclosure requirement but, on the other hand, it is not necessary that there should be a degree of probability close to certainty. - 1.13 CESR is clear that fixed thresholds of price movements or quantitative criteria alone are not a suitable means of determining the significance of a price movement.
+For example, the volatility of 'blue-chip' securities is typically less than that of smaller, less liquid stocks.
+Large absolute percentage rises in big company stocks are likely to be rare events and do not mean that smaller percentage share price changes should not be seen as significant.
+In determining whether a significant effect is likely to occur, the following factors should be taken into consideration: - i) the anticipated magnitude of the matter or event in question in the context of the totality of the company's activity; - ii) the relevance of the information as regards the main determinants of the financial instrument's price; - iii) the reliability of the source; - iv) market variables that affect the price of the financial instrument in question (These variables could include prices, returns, volatilities, liquidity, price relationships among financial instruments, volume, supply, demand, etc.). - 1.14 Some useful indicators of whether information is likely to have a significant price effect that should be taken into consideration are whether: - the type of information is the same as information which has, in the past, had a significant effect on prices - pre-existing analysts research reports and opinions indicate that the type of information in question is price sensitive - the company itself has already treated similar events as inside information

+It should be emphasised that these factors are only indicators.
+They should not be treated as definitive in terms of meaning that the information in question will necessarily have a significant price effect.
 Companies should also take into account that the significance of the information in question will vary widely from company to company, depending on a variety of factors such as the company's size, recent developments and the market sentiment about the company and the sector in which it operates.
 In addition, what is likely to have a significant price effect can vary according to the asset class of the financial instrument.
 For example, a piece of information which may be price sensitive for an equity issuer may not be so for an issuer only of debt securities.